AN ESSENTIAL GUIDE FOR MEN'S SHAVE

 Shaving is a daily ritual for many men.
 It is a harsh process by all accounts and can sometimes cause skin irritation.
 But it doesn't have to be that way.
 Advance preparation and a bit of know-how can alleviate problems and make this part of a natural men’s skincare routine.

-Choosing the right shaving tool and shaving product is key to getting the best close shave that is irritation free with no razor bumps or ingrown hairs.
-We’ll breakdown the razors. types of shave lubricants and post shave moisturizers to make the shaving ritual something you look forward to.
+Choosing the right shaving tool and shaving product is key to getting the best shave that is irritation free with minimal razor irritation, bumps or ingrown hairs.
+We’ll breakdown the razors. types of shave lubricants and post shave soothers to make the shaving ritual something you look forward to.

 Types of Razors to Choose for A Close Shave